Skip to Content

 Artificial Light Disorientation

-Light pollution interferes with their celestial navigation, leaving them lost and confused.
+Light pollution effects disrupt their celestial navigation, causing disorientation and leaving them off-course.

 Increased Collision Risk